When you go to Tim Hortons, they almost always suggest French vanilla which is their signature drink.

 Most people assume that either the vanilla or the finished product comes from France but that is not the case as the French label indicates the flavoring style.
 Vanilla beans are usually grown in Madagascar, Tahiti, and Mexico.

-See this separate post where I explain the difference between vanilla syrup and extract.
+See this separate post where I explain the difference between vanilla syrup and vanilla extract.

 What is French Vanilla Coffee?